Swissquote Review 2026 – A great Swiss Broker

 Once again, this is a significant fee.
 You need to be careful about this fee.
 You pay this fee whenever you buy or sell an ETF in EUR or USD.
 Over time, this can quickly accumulate to a significant amount of money lost to fees.

-Finally, the last fee we will look at is the Swiss Stamp Tax Duty fee.
+Finally, the last fee we will examine is the Swiss Stamp Tax Duty fee.
 Since Swissquote is a Swiss broker, you must pay this fee for each stock market operation.
-This fee is 0.075% for Swiss shares and 0.15% for foreign shares.
-This fee is the same for each Swiss broker.
+The fee is 0.075% for Swiss shares and 0.15% for foreign shares, and it is the same for each Swiss broker.

 Opening an account at Swissquote